sricharan92/sricharan92.github.io/_posts/2021-05-12-getting-started-with-github-pages.md

 ### The basics

 For blogging, I decided to go with [GitHub Pages](https://pages.github.com) + [Jekyll](https://jekyllrb.com).
+For creating this website, I learnt a lot from [Jekyll's Documentation](https://jekyllrb.com/docs/).

 GitHub Pages is a tool to build websites without a lot of the know-how of building them.
 I don't need to maintain databases or have knowledge of front end design languages like `css` and `javascript`.
 Jekyll is a tool that helps abstract the user from the backend even further.
 It helps convert plain text (usually in markdown) to beautiful web content.

 I found it useful to start by choosing a theme first.
 The theme I am presently using here is [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes).
 Apart from the design aspects set as defaults, a theme also usually allows you to modify a lot of parameters.
 These options could be general for the website or for a particular type of page like a **post**.  ****A general option could be if you want a 'dark' version or 'light' version of the theme.
 All of these general options and defaults for different pages are set in `_config.yml` which is one of the most important files for your website.